walles/headsetharry/README.md

 # TODO Misc
 * Make sure people don't deselect all languages.
+* What do we do if there's no TTS for a configured language when we try to say something?
+Something notification based perhaps.
 * Enable selecting language flavors.
 US or GB English?
 Swedish or Finnish Swedish?
 * In the language selection activity, should we test-speak a language